NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   Yet, a surface seen in one sensor should at some point be seen also in other sensors.
 - The intrinsics of the sensors and each camera image pose can also be optimized without the rig assumption.
+Then the sensors can acquire data at unrelated times (e.g.,, years apart).
 In that case the transforms among the sensors on the rig are not modeled.
 - The sensors on the rig may acquire data simultaneously or not.
 In the latter case one sensor is expected to acquire data frequently